Guthrie County in Iowa

 November 8, 1974

-The Iowa Bureau of Criminal Investigation assigned three agents and six lab crew members to assist the Guthrie County Sheriff Lester Petersen with the investigation.
+The BCI assigned three agents and six lab crew members to assist Sheriff Petersen with the investigation, which led to a ruling of foul play.

-Alborn, a 76-year-old bachelor, was a gun collector and had been burglarized eight years earlier on February 14, 1967.
-Charles E. Kurtz, a 19-year-old Grandview College student, was charged and convicted of stealing 15 antique guns from Alborn.
-Kurtz, a Des Moines resident, was sentenced to just 30 days in jail for the crime.
+Alborn had been burglarized eight years earlier on February 14, 1967.
+Charles E. Kurtz, a 19-year-old Grandview College student, was charged and convicted of stealing 15 antique guns from Alborn in that incident.
+Kurtz, a Des Moines resident, was sentenced to just 30 days in jail for the 1967 burglary.

 Investigators discovered 75 guns in Alborn’s home following his murder, though police said it was unknown if there had been more that possibly were stolen.

-Despite a $2,000 reward offered for information, Alborn’s murder remains unsolved.
+Alborn’s murder remains unsolved.

 About Floyd Alborn

-Floyd William Alborn was born near Perry, Iowa in Dallas County on May 20, 1898, to Sarah May Knosby and William M. Alborn.
+Floyd William Alborn was born near Perry, Iowa, in Dallas County on May 20, 1898, to Sarah May Knosby and William M. Alborn.

 Courtesy photo ZBonnie, findagrave.com

-He was survived by three sisters: Freda Beulah Alborn Mills, Lena Alborn Noack and Henrietta M.F.
+Survivors included three sisters: Freda Beulah Alborn Mills, Lena Alborn Noack and Henrietta M.F.
 Alborn Frederickson; and one brother, Harry Henry Alborn.
-His parents and two siblings — Laura Mary Alborn Sheets and George J. Alborn — preceded him in death.

 Information Needed